Nameless Rumia's Wiki

 16)

 You could 'technically' follow accounts privately by adding them to a private list (though it obviously won't work if the account goes private) and possibly pin this list so it acts as a secret private timeline.
-However, this is honestly a bit much and I'd advise being honest, making another account, or using some Nitter instance.
+However, this is honestly a bit much and I'd advise being honest, make another account, or use a Nitter instance.

 18)